 Organic search

-Organic searches were our biggest driver of traffic for the first month ever.
-We had 203 users from organic searches this month!
-I think this increase is due to the fact that our domain authority is steadily growing.
+I think the increase in users via organic search is due to the steady increase in domain authority.
 For our first few months, our domain authority was at a paltry one.
-When you typed Partners in Fire into a google search, you’d have to scroll through pages upon pages of firefighters to find our website.
+When you typed Partners in Fire into a Google search, you’d have to scroll through pages upon pages of firefighters to find our website.

 Unfortunately, I still can’t see what people are searching for that brings them to our site, but they tend to stay for more than a minute and look at more than one page, so that must be good!